peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Prepare your timeline for export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The included installation script installs a “novelibre” template in the
+The included installation script installs a "novelibre" template in the
 *nv_aeon2* configuration folder.
 The easiest way is to create new
 timelines based on this template.
 It provides the entities and event
 properties that are converted to novelibre by default.